humanestandards/home/content/_index.md

           Sentience, and Self-Autonomy.
 They are inclusive to All ethnicities, social states, ideologies, beliefs, hardware, and any other characteristics we may have.
-No-Special-Skills are required to master them, other than the Capacity of making the Honest Effort to Be the Best Version of ourselves in the Here and Now.
+No-Special-Skills are required to master them, other than the Capacity to make an Honest Effort.
         actions: []
         image: images/Woman_Window_Device.png
         image_alt: Feature 2 placeholder image